Bryce Harper’s RBI in ninth lifts Phillies past Mets 6-5

+PHILADELPHIA (AP) — Bryce Harper delivered another clutch hit and then waited for a video review to celebrate.

-PHILADELPHIA (AP) — Bryce Harper’s RBI single in the bottom of the ninth inning lifted the Philadelphia Phillies to a 6-5 victory over the New York Mets on Friday night.
+Harper’s RBI single in the bottom of the ninth inning lifted the Philadelphia Phillies to a 6-5 victory over the New York Mets on Friday night.

-Roman Quinn led off the inning with a single off Seth Lugo (1-2), and Andrew McCutchen followed with a single.
+Roman Quinn led off the inning with a single against Seth Lugo (1-2), and Andrew McCutchen followed with a single.
 After Rhys Hoskins struck out, Harper ripped an 0-2 pitch to right.
 Quinn slid headfirst ahead of Michael Conforto’s throw.
-The Phillies had to wait for a video review to confirm it before they celebrated with air-fives.
+The Phillies gathered outside their dugout until a video review confirmed the safe call before jumping and air-fiving each other.

+“It was definitely close,” Harper said.
+“I was worried but once he said safe, I was very excited and very happy about it.
+One of the weirder walk-offs I’ve had, for sure.”

+The Phillies had a strong sense of urgency after being swept in a three-game series by the Orioles.

 J.T.
 Realmuto hit a go-ahead, three-run homer but Hector Neris (1-0) couldn’t protect a one-run lead in the ninth.
 He allowed a single and walk before striking out Pete Alonso and Dominic Smith.
 Robinson Cano followed with an RBI single to tie it at 5.